-The American Express Gold Card is effectively paying you to have it this year
+The American Express Gold Card practically pays for itself — and the Rose Gold version is back

 The current 60,000-point welcome bonus — available after you spend $4,000 on purchases in your first six months of card membership — is the highest bonus offer we’ve ever seen available on this card.
 And those Membership Rewards points are worth at least $600 when you redeem them via Amex Travel for airfare, and potentially a lot more than that with Amex’s transfer partners.

+Also, in 2018, American Express introduced a limited-time Rose Gold design for the Amex Gold, which was so popular that it was brought back again for a short while in 2019.
+Now, the issuer has announced that Rose Gold will be a permanent option for new card members going forward.
+That means you can choose between either the original Gold or Rose Gold design when you’re approved for the card.

-But here’s the best part: When you combine the bonus with up to $120 in annual dining credits on the card, up to $120 in Uber Cash starting early in 2021 and up to $100 in annual airline fee credits in 2021, American Express is literally compensating you to hold this card, at least for the first year you have it.
+But here’s the best part: When you combine the bonus with up to $120 in annual dining credits on the card and up to $120 in Uber Cash each year, American Express is literally almost paying you to hold this card.

 Click here for the bonus offer on the American Express Gold card.